The bulk herb section of the HEB in Hewitt

 Above is some cumin I purchased--two small scoops.
 Notice the price, 69 cents!
 The bag doesn't look big, but it filled up the whole spice jar below.

 And yes, that jar was EMPTY.
 So $0.69 filled up a whole jar which usually costs around $6.
-But then, that jar was organic*, and might have been a little pricier than most.
+Now, that jar was organic*, and so might have been a little pricier than most.
 But even compared to of the LOWEST priced jar I could find of bottled cumin ($1.99 for 1.7 oz of HEB generic cumin), my bag of cumin was 1/3 the cost!
 Guess you pay a lot for that jar!

 And yes, I've tried similar comparisons with other spices.
 You get an even better deal with some bulk herbs (bay leaves ESPECIALLY).